- Impact Factor: 1.024

 If, after peer review, your manuscript is accepted for publication, a one-time article processing charge (APC) is payable.
 This APC covers the cost of publication and ensures that your article will be freely available online in perpetuity under a Creative Commons licence.

 As part of the manuscript submission process, authors can request a full Technical Edit of their manuscript to take place after peer review.
-For articles opting to recieve a Technical Edit, the APC is $3,600 USD (+VAT where applicable*).
+For articles opting to receive a Technical Edit, the APC is 3,700 USD.

 The APC is payable when a manuscript is accepted after peer review, before it is published.
 The APC is subject to taxes where applicable.
 Tax-exempt status can be indicated be providing appropriate registration numbers when payment is requested.
 Please see further details here.